 Usually, you should not eat or drink for 2 hours after the start of the test.
 Then you can drink clear fluids.
 After 4 hours you can have a light snack.
 And then you shouldn’t eat anything until after the test has finished.

-During the test you should avoid physical exercise that makes you sweaty, and also avoid bending or stooping.
+During the test you should avoid physical exercise that makes you sweaty.
+You should also try to avoid bending or stooping.

-Once you have swallowed the capsule and your nurse has given you all the instructions, you can leave the hospital.
+Once you have swallowed the capsule and have all the instructions, you can leave the hospital.

 You return later that afternoon to check if the capsule has passed into the large bowel.

 The camera takes pictures as it passes through your bowel.
 It sends all the photos that it takes to the data recorder.
 You need to check the blue light is flashing on the data recorder.